 Canada has a high quality health care system that is government funded.

-In Peel Region, everyone has access to a wide variety of health resources and services.
-Your medical coverage through the Ontario Health Insurance Plan (OHIP) will begin after 90 days of your arrival in Ontario.
+In Peel Region, eligible newcomers have access to a wide variety of health resources and services through the Ontario Health Insurance Plan (OHIP) .

-If you need medical care while you wait for OHIP coverage, it is better to buy a private health insurance before coming to Canada or within 5 days of arriving in Ontario.
+If you need medical care while you wait for OHIP coverage, it may be an important to consider paying for private health insurance before coming to Canada or within 5 days of arriving in Ontario.
 You may not be approved for coverage if you apply for private insurance 5 days or more after your arrival.

 Live in Mississauga?
 The Newcomer Guide to Health and Social Services for the City of Mississauga provides information on local services, including resources for mental health and addictions, women’s health and wellness, early childhood, older adults’ and seniors’ health, 2SLGBTQ+ health, and more (employment, housing, income support, etc.).
 The Guide is available in multiple languages: English | French | Arabic | Urdu | Mandarin.